dataaxiom/ghcr-cleanup-action/README.md

 ## Setup

+### Token Setup Options

-### Setup token permissions
+#### Setup token permissions for the injected GITHUB_TOKEN

-To allow the injected GITHUB_TOKEN secret to have access to delete images it requires its permissions to have been set correctly, either by:
+If using the injected GITHUB_TOKEN (the default setup) the secret is required to have access to delete images.
+It requires its permissions to have been set correctly, either by:

 1. In the GitHub site, Settings > Actions > General, set the Workflow permissions option to "Read and write permissions".